 The concepts of copyrights and intellectual property rights are a bit abstract for layman content distributors and providers to understand.
 However, a DRM set-up allows everyone in the loop to understand the importance of these in providing legal media content that rewards both the owner and the distributor in all fairness.

 A lot of work goes into creating video content, and exposing them to piracy and misuse can go against license agreements and wreak havoc on revenues.
 DRM streaming systems help to uphold such agreements through the positive use of technology.

 3. Protects income streams

-DRM services allow the right people to benefit from the successes of any content on any video platform.
+DRM services allow the right people to benefit from the successes of any content on any VOD platform.
 This helps them safeguard their revenue streams and prevent third parties from misusing and reaping the benefits of their content.

 4. Restricts copying, lending and unethical file-sharing

 Safeguarding content being transmitted over the internet restricts the chances of the content being copied, lent and distributed without the right permissions.
 It also restricts unethical file-sharing to unknowing viewers, and this helps keep the OTT system fair and equal.

 DRM systems allow parents to regulate what their child watches such that they aren’t exposed to any untoward content that isn’t age-appropriate.